muhaochen/seq_ppi/README.md

 The link to the SHS27k and SHS148k datasets for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh).

 ## Reference
 This work has been published in the Bioinformatics journal featuring ISMB/ECCB 2019.
-Please kindly cite the paper when using the software or resources provided in this work.

 DOI: http://dx.doi.org/10.1093/bioinformatics/btz328
 Bibtex: